ceshine/ceshine-hugo/content/post/20210724-xcit-part-1/index.md

 attn = self.attn_drop(attn)
 ```

 `q @ k.transpose(-2, -1)` creates a `B×hx(C/h)x(C/h)` tensor.
-A Softmax is applied to the last dimension to create the attention vectors (in this case, how much attention a channel from query should pay to another channel from key).
+A Softmax is applied to the last dimension to create the attention vectors (in this case, how much attention a channel from the query should pay to another channel from the key).
 Then a dropout is applied to the tensors.

-Now the attention matrices is used as the filter of `1×1` convolutions on the value matrix:
+Now the attention matrices are used as the filters of `1×1` convolutions on the value matrix:

 ```python
 x = (attn @ v).permute(0, 3, 1, 2).reshape(B, N, C)